-- We have reduced 2008 department funding requests by over \$2 million dollars, using a number of economies achieved in 2007, but also allowing for the hiring of several existing positions, which were deferred in 2007.
-There are no new General Fund positions funded in 2008.
-There are no General Fund program improvements funded in 2008. - City employees will receive a 2% wage adjustment.
-Our wage survey information indicates that a general wage adjustment for City employees is appropriate to respond to market and cost-ofliving conditions. - The City will not support the Bert Nash Working to Recognize Alternative Possibilities (WRAP) program in 2008. - \$250,000 of expenditures related to the School Resource Officer program will be transferred from the General Fund into the Special Alcohol fund.
-This required a shift from the recommendation coming from our advisory board; however, I believe it is appropriate to adjust the recommendations to continue to fund this worthy program.
+- We have reduced department funding requests by over \$2 million to achieve this result, using a number of economies achieved in 2007, but also allowing for the hiring of several existing positions, which were deferred in 2007.
+There are no new positions funded in 2008.
+There are no program improvements funded in 2008. - Neither option funds the City's general fund participation in the WRAP program.
+Instead, I am recommending that the total City WRAP contribution be \$250,000 coming solely from special alcohol revenue funds.
+This requires a shift in recommendations coming from our advisory board; however, I believe it is appropriate to adjust the recommendations to allow for agencies, which currently do not have the City's fiscal pressures to bear an additional burden for financing their worthy services.